Copyright © 2012 Robert B. Thompson. All rights reserved.

-As is the earthy, such are they also that are earthy: and as is the heavenly, such are they also that are heavenly.
-And as we have borne the image of the earthy, we shall also bear the image of the heavenly.
+And as we have borne the image of the man of dust, we shall also bear the image of the heavenly Man.
 (I Corinthians 15:48,49)

 If we remain faithful to God, not breaking out of the prisons in which He places us, bearing our cross after the Master as cheerfully as we can, then in the Day of Resurrection, we will bear the image of the heavenly.
 We can get some idea of the image of the heavenly in the appearance of Jesus in Revelation chapter one.

 and in the midst of the seven lampstands One like the Son of Man, clothed with a garment down to the feet and girded about the chest with a golden band.